Research & Engineering Portfolio

 Electrical Anisotropy as Root Architecture Fingerprint

-Research Question: Does electrical anisotropy (direction-dependent conductivity) contain information about root architecture?
+Research Question: Does electrical anisotropy contain information about root architecture?

 Breakthrough Discovery:

-YES!
-Electrical anisotropy is a fingerprint of root organization.
-This was the first mechanistic proof that geoelectrical measurements encode 3D structural information.
+Electrical anisotropy is a fingerprint of root organization — the first mechanistic proof that geoelectrical measurements encode 3D structural information.

 Methodology: